huuff/exobrain/computer-technology/docker/sucks.md

 Pretty bad security defaults, check out [[security]].
 But mainly:
 * Containers are run by `root` by default
 * The container's and host's user namespace is shared by default
+* This is pretty obscured, since the user that runs the container might not be root, but being in the `docker` group effectively makes it root.

 This essentially makes a compromised container compromise the whole host.